Steps of the M&A process

 For buyers: Business growth and/or expansion, access to new markets or simply beating the competition?
 Will it be a strategic or financial buyout?

-For sellers: Who do we want to sell to?
-When?
-How much do we need?
+For sellers: Who do we want to sell to – Venture Capital firms (VCs)?
+Angel Investors?
+When do we want to sell?
+How much capital do we need?
 What sort of multiple do we target?
 Who will want to acquire us or merge with us?
 Do we want to stay in the business, or leave?
 Do we want cash or is equity more appealing?

 2. Send/receive a teaser & contact targets